-I’ve browsed many studies that lots to say regarding to accessibility on websites.
-I have also read blogs and articles about how typography should be your first port-of-call when the brief demands accessibility.
+Searching the web on studies around accessibility has me guessing what are the best fonts to use.
+I have also read a few blogs regarding the matter on how typography should be your first port-of-call when the brief demands accessibility.

 What I am trying to say is that if the typeface you’re thinking of using isn’t right for all abilities, the design simply isn’t comprehensive for every type of user.
 This includes the huge number of users that include the visually impaired, the elderly and users who in-fact endure having dyslexia.
 I have dyslexia (a mild form of it) and I do struggle every now and again when it comes to reading or even surfing the web.